 How many more were there?
 Where were their parents?
 How could we possibly help?
 How could we not?

 I hope you’ll be inspired to get involved.
 It’s so much fun to make a difference, especially for children who truly need and deserve it.
-Become a monthly donor and help us fund the recurring expenses at our homes.
+Become a monthly donor and help us fund the recurring expenses for the children.
 With just $50 or $100 per month you can create a miracle for each of these precious children.